Frameworks Javascript Tutorials

 </div>

 This displays the details for the current speaker and lists out more details about each of their talks.
-In this template, we are making use of the *ngIf directives which is used to show or remove dom elements based on a property value in the templates component class.
+In this template, we are making use of the *ngIf directives which are used to show or remove dom elements based on a property value in the templates component class.

 Setup the angular 2 router

-Next let’s setup the router so we can easily navigate between pages.
+Next, let’s set up the router so we can easily navigate between pages.
 This will allow us to click on a speaker name on the homepage and we’ll be taken to the details page for that speaker.

 Manually create a router file called routes.ts directly inside the app folder.